openhouse/photo-filter/project-guidelines.md

 ## Issue Tracking and Debugging

 - Use `ISSUES.md` to log open issues, steps taken to resolve them, and their eventual resolutions.
+- **Introduce an Uncertainty Tag**: For issues with aspects that remain unclear or unresolved, add an "Uncertain" status or tag.
+This encourages documenting both what's known and unknown, creating a rich context that invites collective problem-solving.
 - When an issue is identified:
   - **Describe** the problem clearly.
   - **Document** the steps you've taken to diagnose and attempt to fix it.
   - **Collaborate** by inviting input from others, including role-playing as experts or utilizing AI assistants.
+  - **Reflect** on the solution by asking, "What assumptions did we rely on?" or "What could still be unclear?"
   - **Update** the issue log with any new findings or solutions.
+- **Resolutions as Provisional Truths**: Frame issue resolutions as effective under current tests but open to improvement.
+This perspective respects the unknown and encourages team members to share doubts or questions.
 - This practice ensures transparency and helps prevent redundant work.

 ## Collaboration Guidelines